hyerim1212/fluid-mechanics-integral-to-differential/README.md

 The overall project sequence is:

-**Physical system → Integral analysis → Differential analysis → Analytical solution → Numerical solution → Verification**
+**Physical modeling → Integral analysis → Differential analysis → Analytical solution → Numerical solution → Verification → Dynamic-system modeling → Basic feedback control**

 ---

 ## Central Research Question

 > How can integral and differential fluid-mechanics models be connected to describe pressure-driven internal flow, and how accurately can a finite-difference method reproduce the analytical velocity profile of fully developed laminar flow?
+> Can a verified fluid model be reformulated as a simple dynamic system suitable for basic feedback control?

 Supporting questions include: